akka/akka/akka-docs/rst/java/testing.rst

 arrange results to be sent from different emission points, but the basic principle stays the same in that a single procedure drives the test.

-The :class:`JavaTestKit` class contains a collection of tools which makes this common task easy.
+The :class:`TestKit` class contains a collection of tools which makes this common task easy.

 .. includecode:: code/jdocs/testkit/TestKitSampleTest.java#fullsample

-The :class:`JavaTestKit` contains an actor named :obj:`testActor` which is the entry point for messages to be examined with the various ``expectMsg...`` assertions detailed below.
+The :class:`TestKit` contains an actor named :obj:`testActor` which is the entry point for messages to be examined with the various ``expectMsg...`` assertions detailed below.
 The test actor’s reference is obtained using the :meth:`getRef()` method as demonstrated above.
 The :obj:`testActor` may also